Darth-Coin/guides/README.md

 # DarthCoin Guides
 General listing of all [my substack guides](https://darthcoin.substack.com/)

+*(slowly I will try to make a copy of them on this Github repository)*

 Bitcoin & Lightning ONLY

 Beginner, Use cases, merchant solutions, wallets, LN nodes